Things to Do in Cascais in December

 From early December through January 6th the town center flips into fairy-tale mode: ice-skating rinks spin under palm trees, the smell of roasted chorizo drifts down Rua Direita, and a German-style glühwein stall appears every 50 meters.
 Local kids still believe Father Christmas arrives by boat at the marina.

 Instead of packed summer beaches, December 31st brings locals and a handful of visitors to watch cascades of fireworks reflected in the Atlantic.
-The town provides free ponchos and plastic champagne flutes—it’s the kind of intimate celebration that summer crowds would never allow.
+The town provides free ponchos and plastic champagne flutes, it's the kind of intimate celebration that summer crowds would never allow.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid